shazz/ipfs-rpi/README.md

 ## IPFS RPi

-A bare bones [IPFS](https://ipfs.io) installer for the Raspberry Pi and other ARM-based devices working in Docker containers
+A bare bones [IPFS](https://ipfs.io) installer for the Raspberry Pi and other ARM-based devices working in a Docker container

 ### Installation